c2FmZQ/tlsproxy/examples/ssh/README.md

-# SSH, SSH CA, SSH Term, SSH Proxying
+# SSH, SSH CA, sshterm, SSH Proxying

-TLSPROXY can facilate remote access with SSH in a variety of ways.
+TLSPROXY can facilitate remote access with SSH in a variety of ways.

 * It can proxy SSH connections over TLS.
 See [tlsclient](https://github.com/c2FmZQ/tlsproxy/tree/main/tlsclient#readme).
 * It can run a SSH client in a web browser.
 See [sshterm](https://github.com/c2FmZQ/sshterm#readme).